jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 </div>
 ```

-If you're used to writing out all of a page's view in a single HTML file, using components is a very different way of approaching web development.

-Essentially you can pick and choose from this reuable pool of components that can be used to build any web page layout/design.
+Bootstrap essentially allows us to pick and choose from this reusable pool of Components and to implement any web page layout/design.

 <img src="https://i.imgur.com/CEDY0l6.png" width=800/>